glisak/Rhetos-wiki/Row-permissions.md

     }

-## 6. Server side - Manually verifying row permissions
+## 6. Server code - Manually verifying row permissions

 Row permissions are automatically checked for client's read and write requests.
 Row permissions are ignored inside a server-side functions that use ServerDom repositories the read and write data (inside an **Action** or a report, for example).
 To explicitly verify the current user's permissions inside the server code, use one of the following methods: